 - Place the clock between the left edge and the top edge marks on the wall, placed in STEP 1 above.

-- Make marks similar to “T” and “B” marks created on the frame of the clock.
+- Make marks similar to “T” and “B” marks created on the clock’s frame.

 STEP 3 Open the pack of KLAPiT